NeymarL/Pacman-RL/README.md

   --gamma GAMMA         set reward decay rate
-  --lam LAM             set lambda if use sarsa(lambda) algorithm --forward             set to use forward-view sarsa(lambda) --max_workers MAX_WORKERS
+  --lam LAM             set lambda if use sarsa(lambda) algorithm --forward             set to use forward-view sarsa(lambda) --rawpixels           set to use raw pixels as input (only valid to PPO) --max_workers MAX_WORKERS
                         set max workers to train --t_max T_MAX         set simulate how many timesteps until update param